-- o To acquire books that fill the gaps in the library history. - o To develop the loan system for Club Members.
+- To acquire books that fill the gaps in the library history. - To develop the loan system for Club Members.

-Nominations:
+Nominations

-Continue to manage the Trustee length of tenure ensuring the skill gaps are replaced as Trustees leave the Board.
+- Continue to manage the Trustee length of tenure ensuring the skill gaps are replaced as Trustees leave the Board.

-Finance, Audit and Risk Committee:

-- To monitor the monthly trading accounts. - o To advise on the costs of refurbishment and renovation programmes. - To advise on the rates for bedrooms and subscriptions. - o To continue to enhance the review of risk management. - o To monitor control systems. - o To improve the communication of finances to the Trustees. - o To maintain budgetary control of the Centenary project, through to conclusion. - To ensure that the Trading Company continues to develop the non-charitable revenue in keeping with the Objectives of the Club. - o To oversee the continued compliance with the General Data Protection Regulation (GDPR).
+Finance, Audit and Risk Committee: - To monitor the monthly trading accounts. - To advise on the costs of refurbishment and renovation programmes, bedroom rates and subscriptions. - To continue to enhance the review of risk management and to monitor control systems - To improve the communication of finances to the Trustees. - To maintain budgetary control of the Centenary project, through to conclusion. - To ensure that the Trading Company continues to develop the non-charitable revenue in keeping with the Objectives of the Club. - To oversee the continued compliance with the General Data Protection Regulation (GDPR). - To review the reserves policy